Faculty & Contacts

 Dr. Moungey completed her medical training at the University of Wisconsin School of Medicine and Public Health, followed by residency training in Emergency Medicine at the University of Wisconsin Hospital and Clinics.
 During that time, she served as a Flight Physician for the University of Wisconsin’s Medflight program and subsequently completed an additional fellowship in Medical Education with a focus in Emergency Medical Services (EMS).

 Dr. Moungey joined the core faculty at the Ohio State University in 2018 as an Assistant Professor in Emergency Medicine.
 Since that time, she has applied her expertise in curriculum design and implementation to the education of medical students and resident physicians and is now the EMS course director for the EM and EM/IM residency programs.
-Dr. Moungey has also continued her passion for EMS outside the hospital, and now serves as Associate Medical Director for Delaware County EMS and Columbus State Community College’s EMS programs.
+Dr. Moungey has also continued her passion for EMS outside the hospital, and has previously served as Associate Medical Director for Delaware County EMS from 2018-2023.
+She currently serves as Medical Director for the following EMS agencies in Ohio: Allen Township Fire Department, Marysville Fire Division, Northern Union County Joint Fire & EMS District, Perry Township Fire Department, Southeast Hardin Northwest Union Joint Fire District, Union Township Fire Department, and the Union County Sheriff's Office.
+Dr. Moungey joined the Columbus State Community College’s EMS programs as the Associate Medical Director in 2020 and has served as Medical Director since 2024.

 Lane Berlin (Adjunct Faculty)